+The beauty of simplicity.
 Following his apprenticeship with the legendary Constantin Brancusi, sculptor Isamu Noguchibegan to experiment in environmental design, theatrical sets â€“ he was the only designer thatchoreographer Martha Graham would work with â€“ and, eventually, product design.
-He created his first furniture prototypes for Herman Miller in 1942 and went on to work with companiessuch as Steuben and Zenith.
+He createdhis first furniture prototypes for Herman Miller in 1942 and went on to work with companiessuch as Steuben and Zenith.
 The Noguchi Table (1948) conceals nothing, revealing everythingabout the nature of simplicity.
 Two smoothly shaped pieces of solid wood interlock to form atripod that supports a thick glass tabletop.
 The base is available in black, walnut, natural cherryand white ash, the latter of which is finished with a process that arrests the wood in its freshly cutstate, resulting in a creamy white color that will not turn yellow over time.
 This is the authenticNoguchi Table by Herman Miller.
 Made in U.S.A.
-The configuration of this table is a registered trademark.
-To signify its authenticity, this table is etched with Noguchi's signature in two places: on thelongest edge of the glass tabletop and on a medallion on the underside of the base.
+A stamp of authenticity.
+To signify its authenticity, this table etched with Noguchi's signature in two places: on thelongest edge of the glass tabletop and on a medallion underneath the base.
+It also holds aregistered trademark for its unique configuration.
 Black Isamu Noguchi: Noguchi Table.